neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.deiconify
+.. method:: PWManager.deiconify()

-    Syntax:
-        ``p.deiconify()``

-    Description:
     Un-iconifies the leader window and maps any windows not hidden before it was iconified.

 ----

-.. method:: PWManager.leader
+.. method:: PWManager.leader()

-    Syntax:
-        ``index = p.leader()``

-    Description:
     Window index of the leader window.

 ----

-.. method:: PWManager.manager
+.. method:: PWManager.manager()

-    Syntax:
-        ``index = p.manager()``

-    Description:
     Window index of the :ref:`PWM` window.

     Example: